alxndrdiaz/hclust_mix/README.md

 3. Iterate to minimize energy function until convergence to attactor states.
 4. Visualization of energy landscape in PCA space.

-There are important mathematical properties for this type of algorithm:
+There are important mathematical properties for this type of network:

 1. Symmetric zero-diagonal weight matrix is required for convergence to attractors.
 2. This property does not provides the exact number of steps required for all states to converge.